Governance of The MInnesota Rural Electric Association

 Marketing & Communication

 The association assists Minnesota’s electric cooperatives with marketing efforts and other programs intended to promote electric cooperatives’ overall image as an interconnected entity.
 MREA produces the MREA Membership Directory & Buyers’ Guide, Member Connection E-News, Glossary of Electric and Telecommunication Terms, MREA Report, Legislative Bulletin and the MREA website.
-We also provide networking opportunities for our members though our online community networking groups.
+We also provide networking opportunities for our members though our online community networking groups and several trade shows throuhout the year.
 The vendor member program provides opportunities for our members to learn about new industry developments and products.
 For more information select this link: vendor member program.

 For an overview of MREA services, download this sharable document: MREA Value.